platformsh/platformsh-docs/docs/src/add-services/postgresql.md

 ```

 {{< note >}}
 Importing a database backup is a destructive operation.
-It will overwrite data already in your database.
+It overwrites data already in your database.
 Taking a backup or a database export before doing so is strongly recommended.
 {{< /note >}}